 Local activists and candidates for school board are often confronted by the shortcomings of our winner-takes-all, plurality voting system.
-From toxic polarization to the dreaded “spoiler” effect, school boards and the communities they serve suffer from the shortcomings of our election system – but if the legislature takes action, ranked-choice voting may soon provide some much needed relief.
+From toxic polarization to the dreaded “spoiler” effect, school boards and the communities they serve suffer from the shortcomings of our election system, but if the legislature takes action, ranked-choice voting may soon provide some much needed relief.

 The Problems With School Board Elections In NJ

-Vote Splitting & The "Seesaw Effect"
+Vote Splitting

 Let’s say you have three slates of candidates running for school board - two are pretty similar, and one is more extreme.
 If the first two slates of candidates each get 33% of the vote, that means 66% of voters (despite their marginal differences) favor pretty similar outcomes; but if the third slate of candidates gets 34% of the vote (just 1% more than each of the others), that slate of candidates will win.
 Doesn’t seem fair, does it?
 That’s the reality of a “plurality” voting system - whoever gets the largest share of votes wins, even if the majority of voters do not support those candidates.

-- Voters can strategically vote for only one or two candidates to make their vote artificially powerful (often called "bullet voting").
+In our (more common) plurality block elections, voters can strategically vote for only one or two candidates to make their vote artificially powerful (often called "bullet voting").

-Plurality Example
+Plurality Block Voting Example

 In this sample election, "More Tests" is the most popular slate of candidates, and so all of their candidates are elected.
 However, there are two problems with this method.